List of Coronation Street characters introduced in 1999: Dev Alahan

 Devendra "Dev" Alahan, played by Jimmi Harkishin, made his first appearance on 10 November 1999.
-He is the ex-husband of Sunita Alahan (Shobna Gulati), and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett) and Asha Alahan (Tanisha Gorey), although Amber is not Sunita's daughter.
+He is the ex-husband of Sunita Alahan (Shobna Gulati), and father to Amber Kalirai (Nikki Patel), Aadi Alahan (Zennon Ditchett/Adam Hussain) and Asha Alahan (Tanisha Gorey), although Amber is not Sunita's daughter.
 Dev has had many affairs, including ones with Deirdre (Anne Kirkbride) and Tracy Barlow (Kate Ford), and a friendship with Stella Price (Michelle Collins), whom Dev later develops feelings for.
 In 2012, Dev discovered that Sunita had been having an affair with Karl Munro (John Michie), and attacked him, though Karl's partner Stella slapped Sunita.
 In March 2013, Sunita was trapped in a fire at The Rovers Return Inn, which was started by Karl.
 Sunita would've made it, but Karl pulled out her oxygen tube and she suffered a cardiac arrest and died.

 Rebecca Hopkins

-Rebecca Hopkins was a nurse, played by actress Jill Halfpenny, who had an affair with Martin Platt (Sean Wilson).
-Rebecca's husband Jerry Hopkins (Ken Christiansen) was violent and after Martin helped Rebecca leave him, the pair fell in love and Martin was prepared to leave his wife Gail (Helen Worth) for Rebecca.
-However, when Gail's daughter Sarah-Louise (Tina O'Brien) fell pregnant aged just thirteen, Martin felt compelled to stay with his family and ended the affair.
-Rebecca left Weatherfield a few months later and moved to Dubai where she had been offered a new job, but the damage to the Platt's marriage was already done and Gail and Martin separated later that year.
-In December 2000, Martin spotted Rebecca whilst out Christmas shopping.
-He tracked her down to a friend's house where she was staying.
-They bade each other farewell tearfully but gave into their feelings for each other and ended up sleeping together again.
-Rebecca explained to Martin that she planned to move to Dubai permanently and offered him the chance to go with her for a fresh start but Martin refused, not wanting to abandon his children and Rebecca left for Dubai alone.
+Rebecca Hopkins was played by actress Jill Halfpenny.
+Rebecca was introduced as a nurse in a abusive relationship and as the colleague of Martin Platt (Sean Wilson), with the pair beginning an affair.
+Halfpenny liked the way that the romance was portrayed as she believed that it highlighted that the affair was not planned and that the pair really fell for each other.
+Martin plans to leave his wife Gail Platt (Helen Worth) for Rebecca, but he stalls when he finds out that their teenage daughter is pregnant.
+Rebecca and Martin continue their affair, but Rebecca becomes tired of waiting for Martin to leave his wife and she eventually leaves for a new job in Dubai in June 2000.
+Following Rebecca's departure, Martin admits the affair to Gail and their marriage breaks down.
+Halfpenny later returned for a short stint which aired in December of that year, which involved a brief reconciliation between Martin and Rebecca.
+Halfpenny enjoyed working on Coronation Street and did not mind that most of her scenes were with Wilson as they got on well together, and she believed that viewers enjoyed Rebecca's storyline.